 A plane carrying musicians Ritchie Valens, Buddy Holly and "The Big Bopper" J.P.
 Richardson crashes near Clear Lake, Iowa, killing everyone on board.
 Valens, who was just 17 years old when he died, is the first Mexican-American rock and roll star, scoring four hit records (Donna and La Bamba among them) in his eight-month-long career.

 April 17, 1961

 U.S.-trained Cuban exiles invade their homeland during the botched Bay of Pigs in a failed attempt to overthrow dictator Fidel Castro.
 Soon after his inauguration, President John.
-F. Kennedy authorizes the plan, which comes to be known as the Cuban Missile Crisis.
+F. Kennedy authorizes the plan.
 When the 1,400 exiles land at the Bay of Pigs on Cuba's southern coast, they come under a swift counterattack by 20,000 Cuban troops and the invasion ends April 19, with nearly all of the exiles surrendering and 100 dead.
 Two months later, the prisoners begin to be released in exchange for $53 million worth of medicine and baby food.